How to Get to the Top of Google in a Featured Snippet

 Look for low-hanging featured snippets opportunities.
 These are where you are already ranking in the top 10 search positions, as well as ones owned by your competitors that you can steal.

-Learn more about featured snippets and other important aspects of link building in our FREE New 2018 Ultimate Link Building Guide.
+Learn more about featured snippets, other important link building strategies, and how to build your link profile in our FREE Ultimate Link Building Guide.
 Download your own copy today.